Texas River Music Detailed Itinerary:

 Weather and water conditions in Big Bend and on the Rio Grande are unpredictable.
 The following itinerary is logistically the simplest and offers an incredible trip.
 Changing water levels and weather conditions sometimes dictate a change of river section to take advantage of the best possible conditions for our Texas River Music trip.

 Day One: Meet at 8:00 am in Terlingua, Texas.
 Though now quite populated, we still call it The Ghost Town.
 There are several accommodations and camping close by.
 If you get into town before dark, stop by base camp and pick up a dry bag the afternoon before the trips starts.

-After everyone is checked in on day 1, we transport you to Lajitas, a resort town and historic crossing on the Rio Grande.
+After everyone is checked in and squared away, we transport our guests to Lajitas, a resort town and historic crossing on the Rio Grande.
 The guides will have rigged the rafts, and will secure guest’s dry bags (provided) while the trip leader gives an orientation/safety talk.
 The rafts are powered by a guide/boat operator.

 Day Two: After a hearty breakfast there will be an elective hike to the canyon rim followed by a refreshing dip in the Rio Grande.
 Some guest may choose to stay in camp with private time to lounge, read a book, take a swim.

 Day Three: Break camp, pack the rafts, shove off and are immediately enclosed by vertical limestone cliffs.
 The river picks up speed as we head downstream towards the Rockslide, the most significant rapid we encounter on the trip.
 How we navigate the rapid changes according to water level.
 What never changes is a maze of bus-sized boulders, stone labyrinth for almost 200 yards.